Release Date:

 Join us as we talk about her journey as a surgeon, the Operating With Respect program, and her interest in manual crafts.

-About Associate Professor Rhea Liang
+About Assoc Prof Rhea Liang

-Associate Professor Rhea Liang (tw: @LiangRhea) is a general and breast surgeon on the Gold Coast.
+Associate Professor Rhea Liang is a general and breast surgeon on the Gold Coast.
 She is a surgical educationalist, Surgical Discipline Lead at Bond University, and Chair of the Royal Australasian College of Surgeons’ (RACS) Operating With Respect Education Committee.
 She also researches and advocates in diversity and equity issues.
 On multiple occasions (including recently!) she has been told she is unsuited for surgery for a whole range of reasons including being small, being a woman, being too feminine, being not feminine enough, having kids, being an academic, disliking early starts, getting hungry easily, being too outspoken about bullying in surgery, and being not outspoken enough about bullying in surgery.
 But here she is.

 Publications

-Papers authored by Associate Professor Rhea Liang or mentioned in our conversation.
+Papers authored by or mentioned in our conversation.

 Listen to the Podcast

-Listen on Apple Podcasts, Spotify, iHeartRadio, Amazon Music, Castbox, Deezer, Goodpods, Overcast, Pocket Casts, TuneIn, Blubrry, Digital Podcast, Gaana, Podcast Addict, Podchaser, Podhero, PlayerFM, JioSaavn, RSS, and other podcast platforms.
+Listen on Apple Podcasts, Spotify, iHeartRadio, Amazon Music, Castbox, Deezer, Goodpods, Overcast, Pocket Casts, TuneIn, Blubrry, Podcast Addict, Podchaser, JioSaavn, RSS, and other podcast platforms.

 Apple PodcastsSpotifyiHeartRadioAmazon Music